karlstav/cava/README.md

 **C**onsole-based **A**udio **V**isualizer for **A**LSA

-also supports audio input from Pulseaudio, MPD and sndio.
+also supports audio input from Pulseaudio, fifo (mpd), sndio and squeezelite.

 by [Karl Stavestrand](mailto:karl@stavestrand.no)

-Changes in 0.6:
-* Autosens of low values (dynamic range)
-* Removed config parameter 'overshoot'
-* Removed config parameter 'mode'
-* New config parameter 'waves'
-* Changed config parameter 'style' to 'channels' (was either 'mono' or 'stereo' anyway)
-* Parameters 'integral' and 'gravity' are now in percentage

 ![spectrum](https://raw.githubusercontent.com/karlstav/cava/gh-pages/cava_gradient.gif "spectrum")